nuxeo/nuxeo-drive/docs/dep/README.md

 DEP status are `draft`, `approved`, `rejected`, `ongoing implementation` and `implemented`.

-`rejected` and `implemented` status are final, e.g. when one of those is set, the DEP cannot be modifed later.
+`rejected` and `implemented` status are final, e.g. when one of those is set, the DEP cannot be modified later.
 Another DEP will be needed to apply changes to the current status.

 ## Security